 Counselor for Summer Camp

 Youth Sports & Fitness Camp Counselors are responsible for leading groups of campers ages 5 - 14 around the UNF campus within the Recreation and Wellness facilities engaging in various sports and activities which include climbing wall, yoga and fun fitness, swimming, basketball, flag football, softball, kickball, dodge ball, soccer, among others.
 This position requires a background check for working with minors.
 Eco Camp Counselors are responsible for leading groups of campers ages 6 - 14 around the Wildlife Sanctuary trails system, introducing them to local flora and fauna, playing games, swimming, canoeing and going on field trips.
 This position requires a background check for working with minors.

-For information on applying for this position, please contact Daryel Gullett (Youth Sports and Fitness Camp) at firstname.lastname@example.org or for Amy Costa email@example.com (Eco Camp)
+For information on applying for summer camp position, please contact us at firstname.lastname@example.org for the Youth Sports and Fitness Camp, or Amy Costa at email@example.com for Eco Camp.